Monokuma: Video games and anime

 In Danganronpa V3: Killing Harmony (2017), another Monokuma emerges at the Ultimate Academy for Gifted Juveniles, apparently having captured the last 16 survivors of Earth to participate in another killing game.
-Accompanied by a group of "Monokubs" whom he refers to as his children, this Monokuma continues in his role as gamemaster and executioner throughout the game.
-Unlike in Trigger Happy Havoc and Goodbye Despair, Monokuma is more sadistic and more willing to break his own rules and moral codes for the sake of continuing the killing game, as shown when he and Tsumugi manipulated Kaede into thinking she killed rantaro and wrongfully executed her by torturing her to death; And he offering advice to Kokichi Oma when he offers to make the killing game more interesting by implanting a flashback light into the virtual world which lead to Miu and Gonta's deaths and later Kokichi impersonates the mastermind, leaving Monokuma unaware of either the victim or culprit of the fifth chapter by disabling his security camera system, the microscopic Nanokumas, with an electrobomb, leading him to join the game as a participant.
+Accompanied by a group of "Monokubs" whom he refers to as his children, this Monokuma continues in his role as gamemaster and executioner throughout the game. he and Tsumugi manipulated Kaede into thinking she killed Rantaro and wrongfully executed her by torturing her to death; And he offering advice to Kokichi Oma when he offers to make the killing game more interesting by implanting a flashback light into the virtual world which lead to Miu and Gonta's deaths and later Kokichi impersonates the mastermind, leaving Monokuma unaware of either the victim or culprit of the fifth chapter by disabling his security camera system, the microscopic Nanokumas, with an electrobomb, leading him to join the game as a participant.
 In the sixth chapter, Monokuma is revealed to be the host of Danganronpa, a reality television series based on the original Danganronpa series, which is now in its 53rd season, and operated by an A.I. produced by a Monokuma-making machine dubbed "Motherkuma" for Team Danganronpa.
-After the remaining killing game participants refuse to vote for either hope or despair and Shuichi leading a persuasion the audience, the audience watching the series begin to tune out, and the series is canceled.
+After the remaining killing game participants refuse to vote for either hope or despair and Shuichi leading a persuasion the audience as revenge, the audience watching the series begin to tune out, and the series is canceled.
 Realizing that the killing games are over, Monokuma and Tsumugi Shirogane request that K1-B0 execute them while destroying the Ultimate Academy for Gifted Juveniles, the pair being crushed by a falling rock while sadly waving to a no-longer-watching audience.

 Anime

-In the Future Arc of Danganronpa 3: The End of Hope's Peak High School, a series of recorded messages of Monokuma are used by the "Masterminds of Hope" Chisa Yukizome, Kazuo Tengan, and Ryota Mitarai to launch the "Monokuma Hunter" killing game, brainwashing its partakers to follow its orders.
+In the Future Arc of Danganronpa 3: The End of Hope's Peak High School, a series of recorded messages of Monokuma are used by Kazuo Tengan to launch the "Monokuma Hunter" killing game, brainwashing its partakers to follow its orders.
 Monaca Towa is additionally depicted in the episode "Ultra Despair Girls" to still be wielding an army of Monokuma robots.
-In the Despair Arc of Danganronpa 3: The End of Hope's Peak High School, Monokuma is shown to have been designed by Junko Enoshima based on the logo for Hope's Peak Academy as a potential school mascot, serving as the symbol of his red eye.
+In the Despair Arc of Danganronpa 3: The End of Hope's Peak High School, Monokuma is shown to have been designed by Junko Enoshima based on the logo for Hope's Peak Academy, serving as the symbol of his red eye.
 Before organizing the first killing game, Junko has a stuffed toy version of Monokuma made.

 Monokuma appears in the second-season episode "Fate ~The Strongest Enemy Appears; A Cruel, Inescapable Destiny; Wooser is Judged~" of Wooser's Hand-to-Mouth Life, in which he places the protagonists and title character Wooser into a class trial, resulting in him executing him.
 The episode features a special illustration drawn by Danganronpa series artist Rui Komatsuzaki.